Fiserv partners with Brazil's Caixa Economica Federal in card deal

-Payments company Fiserv (FISV.O) has reached a deal with Brazilian state-controlled lender Caixa Economica Federal to offer its card services to the bank's clients, according to a securities filing on Monday.
+SAO PAULO (Reuters) - Payments company Fiserv has reached a deal with Brazilian state-controlled lender Caixa Economica Federal to offer its card services to the bank’s clients, according to a securities filing on Monday.

 The deal estimates a total payment volume processed of 457 billion reais ($84.06 billion) throughout the next 20 years.
 The value of the deal has not been disclosed.